NeuralMMO/neuralmmo.github.io/rst/landing.rst

         python play_game.py

       Getting GPT 3.5 to output meaningful programs will take some work.
 We were only able to get the sample generated agent to work with GPT 4.

-      Note that we do not yet have a way to run your GPT queries on our evaluation servers.
-We are currently figuring out how to do this.
-This starter kit was added based on community interest in LLM agents and was not part of the original proposal, but we will work on adding some sort of bounty or prize specifically for this category.